 Code §§ 29-971.01, et seq.
 Democrats Abroad's principal place of business is and will remain the District of Columbia.

-For administrative purposes, Democrats Abroad is divided into Country Committees and Regions comprised of the members from within each such country and Region.
+For administrative purposes, Democrats Abroad is divided into Country Committees and Regions comprised of the members from within each such country and region.

 Membership in Democrats Abroad is open to all citizens of the United States of voting age (or who will be such before the next Federal election) who have declared themselves to be Democrats.
 Members of Democrats Abroad may also be members of a local Democratic Country Committee or organizing committee existing in the respective country or defined geographic area in which such member resides or works.